Advanced Magento 2 Developer Tools For Debugging

 • Offers interactive prompts for configuring module and theme options.

-• Can be extended with custom code generation templates.
+• Extend it with custom code generation templates.

 III.
 Warden